Polar blast envelops Midwest, strains aging infrastructure

 Low temperatures can cause overhead wires to contract, said Otto Lynch, chief executive of Power Line Systems in Madison, Wisconsin, and a member of the American Society of Civil Engineers.

 "The tension goes way up the wire and gets tighter and causes poles to break," Lynch said.
 "The wires are usually not going to break.
 It's really dependent on how the line was designed.
-Fifty years ago, they didn't do a whole lot of engineering.
-The old lines may not have been designed" for such extreme temperatures.
+Fifty years ago, they didn't do a whole lot of engineering" for the coldest possible temperatures.

-Consumers Energy asked customers throughout Michigan's Lower Peninsula to cut back on natural gas usage to make sure there is enough fuel in the lines.
-The Jackson, Michigan-based utility expects 3 billion cubic feet of natural gas will be used Wednesday.
-Usage on a typical winter day is about 2 billion cubic feet.

 Comments